 Why Turkey's currency is plunging and what it means

-ISTANBUL (AP) — The tumble in Turkey's currency on Friday signaled deepening pessimism about the country's economy after months of market declines.
+ISTANBUL (AP) — Turkey's currency and stock market kept on falling Monday, weighed down by investor fears about the country's economic policies and worsening relations with the United States.

-The lira fell as low as 6.75 to the dollar, down a whopping 14 percent on the day and 41 percent since the start of the year as investors worry about the country's economic policies and a dispute with the United States that has led to sanctions and new tariffs.
+The lira fell as low as 6.89 to the dollar Monday, down about 7 percent on the day and 45 percent since the start of the year.
+The main stock index fell 3.5 percent.

-Here is a look at the situation — what caused the plunge and what impact it might have.
+Here is a look at some of the reasons behind the plunge and how it might affect the rest of the world.

 As the currency weakens, it can make foreign investors pull their money out of Turkish stocks and bonds as their lira investments lose value.
 To do that, they have to sell lira — worsening the rout.

+A: Politics has played a role, too.
 The lira's fall has been made worse by President Recep Tayyip Erdogan's statements on economic policy.
 He has urged the central bank to not raise interest rates.
-Rate increases are the central bank's main tool to support the currency and fight inflation.
-The central bank, officially independent, appears to have heeded Erdogan and has not raised rates when many — including the International Monetary Fund — said it should have.
+Rate increases are the central bank's main tool to support the currency and fight inflation, though they can slow growth.
+The central bank appears to have heeded Erdogan and has not raised rates when many — including the International Monetary Fund — have urged it to.
 That drained investor confidence in the central bank, leading to a further sell-off of the currency.

 Erdogan's decision to name his son-in-law as finance minister also made people wonder about the direction of the country's economic policy.